|

 Troubles gone, your heart will hop

-as Anit-Semitism stops,
+as Anti-Semitism stops,

-Shalom will find you. |
+Shalom will find you

 Esther, you’re here for such a time as this